Conduct meetings and what to expect

 - The evidence is insufficient to meet the standard of proof, and therefore, the student will not be found responsible for the alleged violation.

-- The evidence shows that an alleged violation of the Student Code of Conduct, the Standards of Residence, or another applicable student conduct policy occurred and the student is responsible for the alleged violation.
+- The evidence shows that an alleged violation of the Student Code of Conduct, the Standards of Residence, or another applicable NAU policy occurred and the student is responsible for the alleged violation.

-If the student is found in violation, sanctions will be applied and explained to the student.
-The sanctions are designed to encourage a student to learn from the violation.
-Additionally, a letter will be sent to the student after the meeting that explains the violations and sanctions in more detail.
+If the student is found in violation, remedial responses will be applied and explained to the student.
+The remedial responses are designed to encourage a student to learn from the violation.
+Additionally, a letter will be sent to the student after the meeting that explains the violations and remedial responses in more detail.